7 Key Logistics & Supply Chain Trends (2023-2026)

 Same day delivery has been a huge area of focus for startups and VCs.

 Searches for “Same Day Delivery” have increased by 219% over the last decade.

 Some of the biggest beneficiaries of this have been companies like Swyft, which raised $17.5 million in 2021.

 Searches for "Swyft" have jumped by 614% over the last 5 years.

 Swyft basically connects retailers and other businesses with delivery companies, couriers, etc. in order to facilitate same-day delivery in places where it usually doesn’t happen.

 Now, Business Insider is reporting that incumbent couriers like UPS and FedEx have been losing market share to startups since 2016.

 The company basically allows retailers to outsource their supply chain and delivery.

 And it seems to be doing pretty well.
-The company reported that it has grown revenue at over 300% per year over the last three years, and expects to do so again in 2021.
+The company reported that it has grown revenue at over 300% per year over the between 2018 and 2020.

 To further accomplish its mission of creating an end-to-end cloud supply chain, Stord got into the physical warehouse business earlier this year.
 It bought a 22-year old DTC company and opened its first fulfillment center.